Audition Repertoire Requirements

 Three pieces of different styles.
 One piece may be a caprice or etude.

 VOICE (Vocalists auditioning on Nov.
-14, 2020 do not need to submit a pre-screen.
-Vocalists auditioning in January or February are required to submit a Pre-Screen video by or before Dec.
+14, 2020 are required to submit a Pre-Screen video by or before Nov.
+1, 2020.
+Vocalists auditioning January or February are required to submit a Pre-Screen video by or before Dec.
 1, 2020.)

 The pre-screen should include two songs from memory: One art song in English, and one aria or art song in a language other than English.